kellhus983-bit/system-qa-case-studies/README.md

+## How to Read This Repository

+Start with the case study to see a practical investigation example.

+Then read the methodology notes to understand the approaches used in the analysis:

+1. System Modeling
+2. Data Entity Analysis
+3. Requirements Analysis

 # System QA Case Studies

 This repository contains anonymized engineering case studies and methodology notes based on real-world experience investigating distributed systems.